able-app/docs/overview/systems.md

 **Design Tokens**

-Design Tokens are the atomic, reusable building blocks of a design system, such as colors, typography, spacing, motion, and even sounds and haptic feedback.
+Design Tokens are key-value pairs that represent the specs of the design system.
+They are the atomic, reusable building blocks of a design system, such as colors, typography, spacing, motion, and even sounds and haptic feedback.

 In design systems, tokens are used in place of hard-coded values of visual primitives to ensure flexibility and cohesiveness across all products.